knative/docs/community/samples/serving/machinelearning-python-bentoml/index.md

     }
     ```

-4. Test run API server.
+1. Test run the API server.
 BentoML can start an API server from the saved model.
-Use
-  BentoML CLI command to start an API server locally and test it with the `curl` command.
+Run the following `bentoml` CLI command to start an API server locally:

     ```bash
     bentoml serve IrisClassifier:latest
     ```

-    In another terminal window, make `curl` request with sample data to the API server
+1. Test the API server by using the `curl` command.
+In a new terminal window, run the following command to make a `curl` request to the API server that uses sample data to get prediction results:
-    and get prediction result:

     ```bash
     curl -v -i \